Safer Sex Practices

 Lube is one of the easiest ways to make sex less painful and more pleasurable.
 It can help keep condoms from breaking (if it's not oil-based lube) and help prevent micro-tears in the vagina or anus which can be a place for sexually transmitted infections to enter the body.
 Check out this great Buzzfeed list to learn more about lube.

 Communication is sexy.
 Clear communication before and after sex not only makes the experience more pleasurable and satisfying for everyone involved it also helps keep everyone safe physically and emotionally.
 Not sure where to start or are afraid it will be embarrassing?
 Don't worry!
 Scarleteen has some great tips for you.
+Or visit our Communication is Key page.

 Barrier methods cover part of the genitals, protecting you and your partner from body fluids and some skin-to-skin contact, which can both spread STIs.
 Learn how to properly use external condoms, internal condoms and dental dams to help protect you and your partner(s).
 And you can get free external condoms at GVSU.